Welcome

 Far East Prisoner of War Building

-There is a turning space of 1200mm opposite the double door set that open outwards at the top of the ramp into the building.
+There is a turning space opposite the double door set that open outwards at the top of the ramp into the building.
 Visitors in wheelchairs or mobility scooters may require assistance to gain access.

 The information panels provided have clear print.
 A video with sound plays in the building, the video depicts the experiences of a selection of WWII Far East prisoners of war.